mclaeysb/allmaps/packages/openlayers/README.md

 map.on('warpedmapadded', (event) => {console.log(event.mapId, warpedMapSource.getTotalBounds())}, map)
 ```

-Some of the functions specified in the API only make sense once a map is loaded into the WarpedMapSource.
+Some of the functions specified in the API only make sense once a warped map is loaded into the WarpedMapSource.
 You can use such listeners to make sure function are run e.g. only after a warped map has been added.

 ### What is a 'map'?